Archive for December, 2008

 Using video is a cultural shift for us as teachers

-Thanks to Judy O'Connell I found Howard Rhiengold’s short video which as Judy says summarises some pretty significant shifts taking place and makes a challenge for teachers.
-Again this would be a good clip to start some conversations with teachers about why they might want to adapt some of their ...
+Thanks to Judy O’Connell I found Howard Rhiengold’s short video which as Judy says summarises some pretty significant shifts taking place and makes a challenge for teachers.
+Again this would be a good clip to start some conversations with teachers … Continue reading

 World Mapper